Trilokrana/launch/README.md

 Option to filter launches within a specific date range.

 <h1>Deployment</h1>
-The application is deployed on verel
+The application is deployed on vercel
 <h1>Technologies Used</h1>
 <h1>Frontend:</h1>
 React.js for building the user interface.